fortrabbit/help/docs/git.md

 ### Using Git for deployment

 On top of storing your code in a different location (local machine + fortrabbit remote) Git is also the way to deploy code changes to your App.
 When issuing `git push` your code will be transferred to the fortrabbit remote and a chain of deployment processes is triggered.
 Those run [Composer](https://getcomposer.org/) and execute custom scripts you can define yourself, if needed.
 The resulting code base and files will be packaged and distributed to the various components of your [Apps](app): the PHP component (public web) and the optional Worker component (background).
-Please see our [deployment article](deployment) for detailed informations and advanced usage.
+Please see our [deployment article](deployment) for detailed information and advanced usage.

 ## Git desktop GUIs